kommitters/chaincerts-smart-contracts/README.md

 ```

 ## Certs wallet
-1. This function allows us to remove an organization from the `Access Control List`.
+This function allows us to remove an organization from the Access Control List.
 ```
 soroban contract invoke \
     --source-account SA6BUT3AQCI757TGKZDZYFOX6ABNNR4SOSB3IS6POZ4D7EUOPOBEFB4C \